vijaysat/oci/oci-voiceagent-avatar-liveKit/introduction/introduction.md

 ## About this Workshop

+This workshop will help developers extract text from audio using production ready pre-trained ASR (Automatic Speech Recognition) models.
+OCI’s Speech service provides automated, accurate transcription at scale, without requiring any machine learning expertise.
+It can be accessed through REST APIs and SDKs.
+OCI Speech supports transcription in English (AU, GB, IN, US), French, German, Hindi, Italian, Portuguese and Spanish.
-This workshop will help to configure,deploy and run a chat powered by OCI Generative AI Agents using OCI Agent Development Kit (`adk`).During the flow the learner will
+Also configure,deploy and run a chat powered by OCI Generative AI Agents using OCI Agent Development Kit (`adk`).During the flow the learner will

 - Create and configure OCI Generative AI agents.
 - Configure tools such as Retrieval Augmented Generation(RAG),Nl2SQL,Custom tools including Model Context Protocol(MCP) based tools.